robang74/isar-cip-core/doc/README.secureboot.md

 Supply the script name and path to wic by adding `signwith=<path and name of the script to sign>"` to sourceparams of the partition.

-### Existing packages to sign an image
+### Existing key packages for signing an image

-#### ebg-secure-boot-snakeoil
+#### secure-boot-snakeoil

-This package uses the snakeoil key and certificate from the ovmf package(0.0~20200229-2) backported from Debian bullseye and signs the image.
+This package uses the snakeoil key and certificate from the ovmf package(0.0~20200229-2) backported from Debian bullseye for signing the image.

-#### ebg-secure-boot-secrets
+#### secure-boot-key

-This package takes a user-generated certificate and adds it to the build system.
+This package takes a user-generated certificate and key adds them to the build system.
 The following variable and steps are necessary to build a secure boot capable image:
 - Set certification information to sign and verify the image with:
-    - SB_CERTDB: The directory containing the certificate database create with certutil
-    - SB_VERIFY_CERT: The certificate to verify the signing process
+    - SB_CERT: The certificate to verify the signing process
-    - SB_KEY_NAME: Name of the key in the certificate database
+    - SB_KEY: The private key of for the certificate
-- if necessary change the script to select the boot partition after an update
-    - recipes-support/initramfs-config/files/initramfs.selectrootfs.script

-The files referred by SB_CERTDB and SB_VERIFY_CERT must be store in  `recipes-devtools/ebg-secure-boot-secrets/files/`
+The files referred by SB_CERT and SB_KEY must be store in `recipes-devtools/secure-boot-secrets/files/`.

 ## Running in QEMU